-Finding qualified and professional dance teachers is a major challenge, especially for studios located outside of metropolitan areas.
-The process of hiring a well trained staff is a time consuming task, but once you find the right candidates for your studio it will be time well spent.
+Finding and hiring qualified dance teachers is a major challenge, especially for studios located outside of metropolitan areas.
+The process of hiring a well-trained staff is a time-consuming task, but once you find the right candidates for your studio it will be time well spent.
 This guide will help make sure you get the hire right the first time, saving you valuable time and the headache of firing and rehiring.
 Let’s walk through the process of finding a great dance teacher.

 1. Most Universities have a dance program.
 Email a message or a flyer to the department and have it posted to the students.
 Graduates’ knowledge will be up to date in terms of content and many must complete a pedagogy course.
 They are generally hungry for work, energetic, and full of passion.
 We posted an example flyer in our files.